 What Is Yield to Maturity?

 Yield to Maturity is the measure of the total return where the bond is held for a maturing period.
 We can express it as an annual rate of return.
 It is also known as Book Yield or Redemption Yield.
-This is different from the Current Yield in that it takes into account the present value of a future bond.
-So Yield to Maturity is more complicated than the Current Yield.
-The Yield to Maturity can help us to decide whether we should invest in a bond or not.
+It is different from the Current Yield as it takes into account the present value of a future bond.

 Yield to Maturity Formula

-We can use the below formula to calculate Yield to Maturity value:
+You can use the formula below to calculate the Yield to Maturity value:

 YTM=(C+(FV-PV)/n)/(FV+PV/2)